It’s important to ask the question: What is the purpose of Ben Moore Command?

 Washability and Durability Score 10 out of 10

-BM Command self-levels exceptionally well.
-Therefore it makes it ideal for painting kitchen cabinets, bookcases, and furniture.
+Ben Moore Command self-levels exceptionally well.
+Therefore, it makes it ideal for painting kitchen cabinets, bookcases, and furniture.
 Painting contractors want to use a paint that self-levels, and Command does an excellent job.

-To properly determine the value, we need to consider two things.
-Firstly, what is the cost? $55.00
+To properly determine the value, we need to consider two things:

 Secondly, when would I use Command?

-I feel like I am describing painting kitchen cabinets, bookcases, outdoor furniture.
+I feel like I am describing painting kitchen cabinets, bookcases, and outdoor furniture.